Amazon just marked down Ninja and Shark home and kitchen appliances by up to 40%—shop our favorites

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-While spring cleaning may be a necessary evil, there are ways to make the task of scrubbing and sanitizing just a littler easier.
+While spring cleaning may be a necessary evil, there are ways to make scrubbing and sanitizing your home just a little easier.
 If you still have some cleaning projects to tackle before summer, we found plenty of incredible Amazon deals on best-selling Shark vacuums and mops to help get the job done.
 Meanwhile, after the housework is finished, you can stock your sparkly kitchen with tons of new Ninja cooking essentials for less.

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.